 - (Online) Courses

-- You avoid touching your CI/CD pipeline as you do not understand it and some other developers are more experienced with it? —> Take your time and learn the basics so that you can help yourself and you are not dependent of other developers.
+- You avoid touching your CI/CD pipeline as you do not understand it, and some other developers are more experienced with it? --> Take your time and learn the basics so that you can help yourself, and you are not dependent on other developers.

-In my opinion, a “senior” developer should have a clear opinion and be able to fight for it in front of clients or other developers.
-For me it is not satisfying if I “dictate” technical decisions to my team, everyone accepts it without saying their meanings and start implementing it.
+In my opinion, a "senior" developer should have a clear statement and be able to fight for it in front of clients or other developers.
+It is not satisfying for me to "dictate" technical decisions to my team, and everyone accepts it without saying their meanings and starts implementing them.

-For both sides it is more interesting, if there is a vivid discussion about the technical proposal.
-It can help the architect to get new impressions and the team can actively have an impact on decisions.
+For both sides, it is more satisfying if there is a vivid discussion about the technical proposal.
+It can help the architect get new impressions, and the team can actively impact decisions.

-Do not hide yourself behind your monitors.
-Go out there and talk to other developers and you will profit from it.
-Additionally, use the social platforms mentioned above to get in contact with other developers.
+Do not hide behind your monitors.
+Go out there and talk to other developers, and you will profit from it.
+Additionally, use the social platforms mentioned above to contact other developers.

-I would also recommend to build up your personal brand and let others be able to follow you:
+I would also recommend building up your brand and letting others be able to follow you: